ideophagous/TifImageViewer/README.md

-Either the image will appear on the window or an error message box will appear if the file extension or format is incorrect
+Either the image will appear on the window or an error message box will appear if the file extension or format is incorrect.

 The application can handle the extensions jpg, jpeg, tif, tiff, or png.
-Other formats have not been tested and cannot be guaranteed
+Other formats have not been tested and cannot be guaranteed to work.